ialbert/biostar-central/conf/ansible/README.md

 ## Software install

-The ansible playbooks below will perform the following actions:
+The ansible playbooks below will perform the following actions as user `www`:

 1. download and install `conda`,
 1. create a conda enviroment called `engine` that can run the biostars software